Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 ![Product list](/Assets/Screenshots/PIM/Products/List/Products.png "[Product list]")

-1. Click the drop-down list *Scope* in the left column.
+1. Click the *Scope* drop-down list in the left column.
   All scopes that are activated in the *PIM* module are displayed in the list.

   > [Info] For detailed information about activating a scope in the *PIM* module, see [Configure the scope settings](/PIM/Integration/05_ConfigureScopes.md).

-2. Select the desired scope in the drop-down list *Scope* .
+2. Select the desired scope in the *Scope* drop-down list.
   The multi-scope values in the columns change to the values in the selected scope.
 All single scope values remain unchanged.

   > [Info]  If a product has no attribute value defined in the selected language, the value in the corresponding column remains blank.